Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What is the difference between Node.js and Ajax?
   - **Explanation:**
+  Completely different things
+  Node works on server side and Ajax works on client side to make asynch calls
   - **Use:**

   - **Example:**
   - **Source:**
 - [ ] What are “streams” in Node.js?
 Explain the different types of streams present in Node.js.